Frequently Asked Questions

 17. The Doctoral Dissertation Fellowship application requires a letter of recommendation from the applicant’s faculty advisor with an estimation of the completion date.
 Is the content of this letter important?

 Yes, this letter is an integral part of the application.
 Experience has shown that this letter can be an important part of the proposal process if it is specific, focuses on the research and the researcher, and adds content and context that will aid our Trustees in their review.
-Please note that the DDF Guidelines now call for the faculty advisor to mail his/her letter directly to the Haynes Foundation in addition to sending a PDF of their recommendation letter to email@example.com referencing the applicant’s name and title of the proposal.
+Please note that the DDF Guidelines now call for the faculty advisor to send a PDF of their recommendation letter to email@example.com referencing the applicant’s name and title of the proposal.

 18. As part of the fellowship procedures, applicants are asked to include a “written indication of institutional support.”
 What information is needed in this letter?